haqq-network/haqq/x/erc20/spec/01_concepts.md

 ## Token Conversion

 Once a token pair proposal passes, the module allows for the conversion of that token pair.
-Holders of native Cosmos coins and IBC vouchers on the Evmos chain can convert their Coin into ERC20 Tokens, which can then be used in Evmos EVM, by creating a `ConvertCoin` Tx.
-Vice versa, the `ConvertERC20` Tx allows holders of ERC20 tokens on the Evmos chain to convert ERC-20 tokens back to their native Cosmos Coin representation.
+Holders of native Cosmos coins and IBC vouchers on the Haqq Network chain can convert their Coin into ERC20 Tokens, which can then be used in Haqq EVM, by creating a `ConvertCoin` Tx.
+Vice versa, the `ConvertERC20` Tx allows holders of ERC20 tokens on the Haqq Network chain to convert ERC-20 tokens back to their native Cosmos Coin representation.

 Depending on the ownership of the ERC20 contract, the ERC20 tokens either follow a burn/mint or a transfer/escrow mechanism during conversion.